-CRE Reporting Due Date — It CRE credit hours must be reported online annually no later than January 31 (11:59 PM EST) of the following year as evidenced by the dispatch date of the submission.
+CRE Reporting Due Date — CRE credit hours must be reported online annually no later than January 31 (11:59 PM EST) of the following year as evidenced by the dispatch date of the submission.
 However, is recommended CRE be reported as it is earned throughout the year in which the credits are earned.
 CRE credits are to be reported online CRE reporting is accomplished in the Current Year CRE Detail area of each Member's Profile in the Member- Only area of the SOFE website.
 See instructions here.

 Requests for Extension — Use of extensions should be minimal.
 Members are expected to obtain and report their CRE credits timely.
 Members who have failed to obtain the required minimum annual or three-year CRE credits must submit to the SOFE Continuing Education Committee for review and approval a written explanation of why their report was not timely or why their minimum requirement was not met and their proposed plan to meet the requirement(s).
 This request must be received by SOFE before January 31 along with a $50 extension fee.
 If the extension is granted, the CRE report must be received by SOFE by March 31 as evidenced by the dispatch date of the submission.
 All extended filings will be audited.

-Late Reports — If a Member files a late (after January 31,11:59 PM EST) CRE report to SOFE, the Member will be charged a $75 administrative charge for the processing of the late filing.
+Late Reports — If a member files a late (after January 31, 11:59 PM EST) CRE report to SOFE, the member will be charged a $75 administrative charge for the processing of the late filing.
 All late reports will be audited.
 Any member who does not submit their CRE report by March 31 will lose their designation unless waived for good cause by the Executive Committee.
 The member may be eligible for reinstatement by following SOFE's reinstatement process, which also entails payment of a $100 reinstatement fee.
 See "Reinstatement," below.

 Record Keeping and CRE Audits — CRE reporting is accomplished in the Current Year CRE Detail area accessed via the member's Profile link in the Member Only area of this website.
 It is recommended that CRE credit be reported as it is earned throughout the year.
 NASBA should be selected as the provider for any course provided by NASBA organizations with the appropriate NASBA number entered in the applicable area for reference purposes.
 This site also includes the names of previously recognized CRE providers not currently listed by NASBA.
 Members are allowed to obtain CRE credit from other sources, but it is up to the member to ensure the course meets SOFE guidelines and requirements and to submit an application for the source to become an approved provider.
 Instructions for input are maintained on the website as well.

 CRE reports are audited annually per SOFE's CRE Audit Procedures.
 In preparing for the annual CRE audit, it is suggested that members prepare a professional file containing all documents, course material and certificates of completion for ready reference.
 These will be required to be submitted to SOFE in a timely manner if a member is selected for CRE audit.
-CRE records should be maintained for a period of seven years at a minimum.
+CRE records should be maintained for a period of four years at a minimum.
 The designation of a member who fails to pass the CRE audit is subject to suspension.

 Requirements for Designees Who Have Left Regulation or Retired